wtsi-hpag/caus/README.md

 # CAUS

-Pipeline for Chromosome Assignment Using Synteny
+Pipeline for Chromosome Assignment Using Synteny and it also fixes 3D-DNA's contig problems

 Say if you have two assemblies target.fasta and reference.fasta